 Yes, good ventilation is important in preventing spread of the virus.
-Lecture Halls, classrooms and other workplaces must be well ventilated.
+Classrooms and other work spaces must be well ventilated.
 For example, the opening of all windows and doors is recommended.
 Frequent complete air change should take place as required.